opatiny/chemexper-internship-workbook/variousIT/github/github.md

 ### Step 4: add your changes

 Work on your new branch until you are happy and everything works.
+Push to your fork.

+### Step 5: pull request

+On the GitHub page of the forked project, click on the "Compare and pull request" button.

 ## `hub`